Frane Šore Čelik: Biography

-Frane Šore Čelik was born in the village Donji Seget near Trogir into a family of a fishermen.
+Frane Šore Čelik was born in the village of Donji Seget near Trogir, at the time Kingdom of Dalmatia, Austro-Hungarian Empire, into a family of a fishermen.
 He was the son of Marko and Ika, born Vukman Ilak.
 He completed primary school at his place of birth, where he spent his childhood and youth.

 Čelik was an early member of the youth revolutionary movement, which included members of the League of Communists of Yugoslavia (KPJ); Zvonko Prlenda a bakery worker, Petar Lozovina, and Tadija Mihanović from Žrnovnica.
 In mid-1934, he became a member of the League of Communist Youth of Yugoslavia (SKOJ), and was elected soon after as secretary of the local organization of the SKOJ of Seget Donji.
 In 1936 he became a volunteer for the Spanish Civil War, where he did not arrive due to poor connections and police burglary.
 In 1936, under the directive of Party, he went to Stobreč and then to Kaštel Kambelovac, where he gathered the advanced youth and founded the organization of the SKOJ.
 In 1937, he became a member of the national branch of Communist Party of Yugoslavia, the newly-formed Communist Party of Croatia, and since then was more engaged in a revolutionary life.
 He developed his own ideological and political education by reading Marxist literature.

 In 1937, he went to Šibenik to serve in the regular military of the Kingdom of Yugoslavia.
 He continued with his revolutionary work in the military, where he founded active communist cells in the military unit, scouting command.
 The military command saw his revolutionary action, and he was mistreated and physically punished, and was sentenced by punishment to a navy ship Jadran, where he was also punished.